mff-uk/dataspecer/packages/wikidata-experimental-adapter/README.md

 # Wikidata experimental adapter

+## What can it do?

+- full hierarchy
+  - children
+  - parents
+- surroundings
+  - parents in height 1
+  - children in depth 1
+  - attributes (wikidata properties that do not point to items based on subject contraint)
+  - associations
+    - internaly there are outward pimAssociations but I need to add pimClasses for the endpoints.
-How to start it up?
+## How to start it up?

 1. `> git clone repository`
 2. `> cd repository`